-Yes, hourly salaries have been determined on certain websites by counting the number of typical working hours in a year, which is fine as long as each year is the same.
+Yes, hourly wages have been calculated based on the number of average working hours in a year on some sites, which is okay IF each year is the same.
 Yes, it’s 365 days (unless it’s a leap year).
-However, how many of those days are actual working days (versus weekend days) varies based on what year it is.
+But how many of those days are working days (vs. weekend days) fluctuates based on what year it is.

 There are 250 – 262 working days in a year, so hourly that means there are… (250 days x 8 hours) to (262 days x 8 hours) = 2,000 hours to 2,096 working hours in a year.

-If you are paid monthly or bi-weekly, your precise hourly earnings (per year) will vary.
+If you are paid monthly (more probable at this wage) or bi-weekly, your precise hourly rate will vary.
 There is no specific figure; rather, we establish the tightest possible range and provide that as a reasonable estimate.

-If you make a $90k salary, how much is that after federal and state taxes?
+If you make an $80k salary, how much is that after federal and state taxes?

-To understand your take-home income, you must first calculate your tax burden.
-You’ll be in trouble if you do the math and use pre-tax income to figure out how much you have to spend on monthly bills!
+You need to calculate your tax burden to properly understand your take-home income.
+If you do the math and use pre-tax income to determine how much you have to spend on monthly bills, you’ll be in trouble!
 You should always keep an eye on how much you’ll pay in taxes.